Syon Abbey: Return to England

-The Lisbon community returned to England in 1861, settling first in Spetisbury, Dorset; moving in 1887 to Chudleigh, Devon; and then in 1925 (or 1935) to Marley House, in the parish of Rattery, South Brent, Devon.
+The Lisbon community returned to England in 1861, settling first in Spetisbury, Dorset; moving in 1887 to Chudleigh, Devon (in a building known as Chudleigh Abbey); and then in 1925 (or 1935) to Marley House, in the parish of Rattery, South Brent, Devon.
 The religious community, or Abbey, of Syon thus had the distinction of being the only English one that survived the Reformation unbroken.
 A large piece of sculptured stonework from the monastery's remains was returned to them ceremoniously by the Duke of Northumberland, owner of Syon House.
 In 2004, the remaining medieval books in the abbey's collection were deposited for safe-keeping with the University of Exeter Library.
 In 2011 Syon Abbey, by now reduced to three elderly sisters, was closed and sold.
 The remaining sisters now live in Plymouth.